-In 1992, The Agenda 21 action plan was proposed to reduce the human impacts on environment, forests and biodiversity at local, regional and global levels during the Earth Summit at Rio De Janeiro (Cohen, 2020; UN, 1992).
+In 1992, The Agenda 21 action plan was proposed to reduce the human impacts on the environment, forests, and biodiversity at local, regional, and global levels during the Earth Summit in Rio De Janeiro (Cohen, 2020; UN, 1992).
 However, the recommendation was not followed which has put ourselves and the Earth subject to great damage.
-There has been a continuous exploitation of earth’s resources in an unsustainable manner, which has resulted in toxic substances being released into our natural environment for the last 30 years.
-We are releasing more than 30 billion tons of Carbon in the atmosphere through fossil fuels use, forest damage and other means every year (Kell, 2020).
+There has been continuous exploitation of earth’s resources in an unsustainable manner, which has resulted in toxic substances being released into our natural environment for the last 30 years.
+We are releasing more than 30 billion tons of carbon into the atmosphere through fossil fuels use, forest damage, and other means every year (Kell, 2020).
 Forests are destroyed for agriculture and human settlement purposes and also through global warming-led wildfires and illegal logging.
-The damage of forest resources is causing a stress on the natural habitat of wildlife and creating a pathway for animal borne infectious diseases.
-As a consequence, dangerous viruses have spread – Severe Acute Respiratory Syndrome (SARS), Middle East Respiratory Syndrome (MERS), Ebola, Swine flue, Zika etc. Scientists have warned that we may experience more animals to human transmission of infectious diseases from industrial production of livestock, encroachments to wildlife through destabilizing ecosystems (UNEP, 2016).
-We are now observing the effects of COVID-19 on our lives and destabilization of the world economy.
+The damage to forest resources is causing stress on the natural habitat of wildlife and creating a pathway for animal-borne infectious diseases.
+As a consequence, dangerous viruses have spread – Severe Acute Respiratory Syndrome (SARS), Middle East Respiratory Syndrome (MERS), Ebola, Swine flu, Zika, etc. Scientists have warned that we may experience more animals to human transmission of infectious diseases from the industrial production of livestock, and encroachments to wildlife through destabilizing ecosystems (UNEP, 2016).
+We are now observing the effects of COVID-19 on our lives and the destabilization of the world economy.

 The Intergovernmental Panel of Climate Change has also warned that we may encounter new kinds of viruses if the present economic pattern continues.
 Melting permafrost, as a consequence of global warming, can potentially release ancient viruses and bacteria as well as the possibility of northern countries encountering southern diseases such as Malaria and Dengue fever if the earth heats up more (Skelly, 2017).

 The planet can not bear our destructive behavior anymore.
 COVID-19 is forcing us to isolate and also showcasing the fragility of our economy.
-This virus can kill wealthy, poor or vulnerable, and is in-discriminant.
-If we want to protect ourselves from future threats, we need to transition to a new economic model that is based on ‘green’ low-carbon based systems that allow the environment and circumstances necessary for a resilient future.
+This virus can kill the wealthy, poor, or vulnerable, and is in-discriminant.
+If we want to protect ourselves from future threats, we need to transition to a new economic model that is based on ‘green’ low-carbon-based systems that allow the environment and circumstances necessary for a resilient future.

-We can restore our ecology and environment through increased focus on organic and pastoral farming based regenerative agriculture practices, afforestation and reforestation, less materials intensive lifestyle, renewable energy and sustainable infrastructure use.
+We can restore our ecology and environment through increased focus on organic and pastoral farming-based regenerative agriculture practices, afforestation and reforestation, fewer materials intensive lifestyle, renewable energy, and sustainable infrastructure use.
 Fair distribution of business profits to all stakeholders and workers involved in farming or industrial production, can help to achieve a resilient economy.

-Let us create a more resilient future, through protecting ecology and supporting social and environmental economic progress.
+Let us create a more resilient future, by protecting ecology and supporting social and environmental economic progress.

 Bloomer, P., 2020.
 Millions of garments workers face destitution as fashion brands cancel order.
 A commentary.
 Available at http://www.ethicalcorp.com/millions-garment-workers-face-destitution-fashion-brands-cancel-orders.
 Accessed June 8, 2020.